 The best baby toothbrush will be the one that is gentlest on your baby's gums, and most comfortable to use.
-Your baby's first toothbrush must be soft and easy to hold, and it's also a good idea if it has a part that your teething baby can chew on.
+Your baby's first toothbrush must be soft and easy to hold.
+It's also a good idea if it has a part that your teething baby can chew on.
 The Baby Banana toothbrush mentioned above is a great option that you may want to check out.
 However, when your baby is still very young, you may want to start out with a silicone baby finger toothbrush.

 What is the best toothbrush for toddlers?

 The best toddler toothbrush will be just as gentle on your toddler's gums as their baby toothbrush.
-Some parents like to make the switch to a toothbrush that looks more like an adult toothbrush, so their toddler gets used to the concept.
+Some parents like to make the switch to a toothbrush that looks more like an adult toothbrush.
+That way, the toddler gets used to the concept.
 Firefly is the #1 kids toothbrush brand in America, and the Ready Go Manual Light-Up Toothbrush is a parent and kid-favorite.
 The Baby Budy 360 toothbrush is also claimed by some parents to be the best toddler toothbrush.

 What is the best baby toothbrush and toothpaste?

 If you're looking for a set of a baby toothbrush and toothpaste together, you may want to consider Dr. Brown's Infant-to-Toddler toothbrush set.
-Both the toothbrush and toothpaste are made from harmless ingredients, and the toothpaste features apple and pear flavors.
+The toothpaste features apple and pear flavors.